 - useful tips

-… to sum up: all that is relevant from the customers’ point of view.
+… in other words, everything that’s relevant from the customer’s point of view.

-For presenting this amount of information, using tabs is highly recommended on product pages.
-These elements facilitate making your site well-structured – even when you need to share plenty of information with your customers.
-Tabs help your visitors quickly find all the relevant information they require before buying.
+Using expandable tabs is highly recommended.
+These elements keep your product pages well structured, even when you need to share plenty of information with your customers.
+Website visitors can open or close all the tabs, which helps them quickly find the information they’re looking for before buying.

-In addition to the detailed information on product pages, Walmart runs a blog, ’Tips and ideas’, where they share a huge amount of useful content related to their products.
-Here’s a taste of their ’Food & Celebrations’ category, where customers can find recipes, how-to guides, grocery lists, and more.
-What a comprehensive amount of information, right?
-And, last but not least, the blog is very important from an SEO point of view.
+In addition to the detailed information on product pages, Glossier runs a blog, “Into The Gloss,” where they share a huge amount of useful content related to their products.
+Website visitors can find interviews, product reviews, how-to guides, tips, and tricks.
+What a comprehensive mix of information, right?

 2. Use upselling and cross-selling